The Acorn Culture in the Iberian Peninsula

 • Portuguese oak (Quercus faginea)

-• Gall oak, also known as Lusitanian oak and dyer’s oak (Quercus lusitanica)
+• Gall oak, also known as Lusitanian oak and Dyer’s oak (Quercus lusitanica)

 A Note on Nomenclature

 Considering that the holm oak acorn is one of the most common species spread throughout Iberia, this nut’s deep cultural and historical significance becomes easier to understand.
-I will explain.

 A holm oak